States We Lend In

 Ultimately, the end of a marriage and dealing with the division of property or debt are not going to be easy.
 But you do have some options when it comes to your mortgage and home.
 Nevertheless, a definitive how-to, or a guide to understanding mortgages and marriage agreement settlements may not thoroughly explain your particular set of circumstances.
 In fact, at best, all you might get is a better idea of what your options are.
 Thus, it is imperative that you speak with your attorney as well as your lender to figure out what the next steps look like for you and your soon-to-be former spouse.

 Do you have questions about home loans?
 Are you ready to sell a home, or are you thinking about refinancing?
 If so, Sammamish Mortgage can help.
-We are a local mortgage company from Bellevue, Washington, serving the entire state, as well as Oregon, Idaho, and Colorado.
-We offer many mortgage programs to buyers and provide expert assistance to homeowners all over the Pacific Northwest and have been doing so since 1992.
-Contact us today with any questions you have about mortgages.
+We are a local mortgage company from Bellevue, Washington, serving the entire state, as well as Oregon, California, Idaho, and Colorado.
+We offer multiple mortgage programs with flexible qualification criteria to borrowers across the Pacific Northwest, including our Diamond Homebuyer Program, Cash Buyer Program, and Bridge Loans.
+Visit our website to get an instant rate quote or to use our online mortgage calculator.
+Or, contact us if you’re ready to get pre-approved for a mortgage.

 Whether you’re buying a home or ready to refinance, our professionals can help.